docs/svelte/01-introduction/01-overview.md # Svelte Overview Svelte is a UI framework that compiles components into optimized JavaScript. Use it for anything from standalone components to full stack apps with SvelteKit. ```svelte ``` For beginners, start with the [interactive tutorial](/tutorial). T

 Message: %sveltekit.error.message%

-``` ## Type Safety Customize error shape with TypeScript: ```ts declare global { namespace App { interface Error { code: string; id: string; } } } export {}; ``` ## docs/kit/30-advanced/30-link-options.md # Link Options in SvelteKit SvelteKit uses standard `
+``` ## Type Safety Customize error shape in TypeScript: ```ts declare global { namespace App { interface Error { code: string; id: string; } } } export {}; ``` ## docs/kit/30-advanced/30-link-options.md # SvelteKit Link Options ## Navigation Basics SvelteKit uses standard `` elements for navigation between routes.
+When clicking a link within your app, SvelteKit: - Imports the code for the new page - Calls necessary `load` functions - Updates the UI without a full page reload ## data-sveltekit-preload-data Controls when data loading begins: ```html

 %sveltekit.body%